tjrenouard/tjrenouard/README.md

-- 👋 Hi, I’m @tjrenouard
+- 👋 Hi, I’m Julia (@tjrenouard)
-- 👀 I’m interested in creating a personal weather station with Arduino
+- 👀 I’ve been creating a personal weather station with Arduino
 - 💞️ I’m looking to collaborate on weather and climate science related topics
+- ⌚ Currently I'm collaborating on an MCJ podcast summarizer for climate curious.

 <!---
 tjrenouard/tjrenouard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.